MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 Obviously, the same technique can be applied to study any celestial object and their chemical composition, making this one of the most powerful techniques in all of physics.

 We can also determine recessional velocities of objects by using the same technique.
 We have discussed cosmological redshift in blog 4: it is a process in which the photons being emitted from distant objects have their wavelengths shifted towards the red region (increased) due to the recessional velocity of the objects from Earth.
+The cause of this redshift is discussed in blog 3 so feel free to read through that if you haven't already.
 This means that the entire spectrum is shifted to the right, and by measuring the amount of this shift, we can determine that change in wavelength and, hence, the corresponding recessional velocity.
 However, one needs a very good telescope and/or noise pollution-free skies to see the incredibly shuttle shift in wavelength, and our humble  equipment fails us here, despite attempts.
 It remains a work in progress, and through this blog series, I will keep you updated.
 Until next time, keep on physicsing.